-- To support and foster a spirit of internationalism and respect for different cultures. - To provide subject specific support targeted to individual pupils' needs. - To help students to achieve a level of English which will allow them to meet the demands of their continued academic progress. - To provide pastoral support, with the Head of EAL liaising with House, Boarding and Academic staff on a regular basis. - To develop rigorous monitoring, evaluating and review systems.
+To support and foster a spirit of internationalism and respect for different cultures.

+- To provide subject specific support targeted to individual pupils' needs. - To help students to achieve a level of English which will allow them to meet the demands of their continued academic progress. - To provide pastoral support, with the Head of EAL liaising with House, Boarding and Academic staff on a regular basis. - To develop rigorous monitoring, evaluating and review systems.

-An initial assessment of the operational level of English, will be conducted by both the Deputy Head/Director of Teaching and Learning and Head of EAL.
+An initial assessment of the operational level of English, will be conducted by both the Senior Deputy Head/Director of Teaching and Learning and EAL Lead.
 This will determine whether a potential pupil has a reasonable fluency in English, which would subsequently allow her/him to access the curriculum.
 Upon entry into Swanbourne House, the compilation of a profile of assessment will begin.
 Achievement can then be tracked and carefully recorded to ensure adequate progress is being made.
 Should the new pupil be accepted as a day pupil, there will be structured liaison with parents to elicit any relevant academic or social history, which may impact the child's development.
 This will include the completion of a detailed questionnaire, which will include information pertaining to:

-- Pupils' linguistic background and competence in other language/s

-- Pupils' previous educational experience

-- Pupils' family and biographical background
+- Pupils' linguistic background and competence in other language/s - Pupils' previous educational experience - · Pupils' family and biographical background

 Should the parents/carers request the presence of a translator then this will be accommodated, and indeed welcomed.
-Relevant details are extracted from this information and entered onto the current EAL register by Head of EAL.
+Relevant details are extracted from this information and entered onto the current EAL register by EAL Lead.

-Each child with EAL in the Middle and Upper School (9s-TY) will be provided with an iPad, which is locked to translate for use in all lessons and social interactions should it be required.
-IPads for translation are also available in the Lower School for the use by pupils, parents and teachers who might otherwise find it difficult to converse.
+Each child with EAL in the Middle and Upper School (Years 5-8) will be provided with an electronic device, which can be used to translate in all lessons and social interactions should it be required.
+Devices for translation are also available in the Lower School for the use by pupils, parents and teachers who might otherwise find it difficult to converse.